pgadmin-org/pgadmin4/docs/en_US/query_tool.rst

     :alt: Query tool autocomplete feature
     :align: center

-After entering a query, select the *Execute/Refresh* icon from the toolbar.
+After entering a query, select the *Execute script* icon from the toolbar.
 The complete contents of the SQL editor panel will be sent to the database server for execution.
-To execute only a section of the code that is displayed in the SQL editor, highlight the text that you want the server to execute, and click the *Execute/Refresh* icon.
+To execute only a section of the code that is displayed in the SQL editor, highlight the text that you want the server to execute, and click the *Execute script* icon.

 .. image:: images/query_execute_section.png
     :alt: Query tool execute query section